fsjunior/python-flask-restful-mongodb-template/README.md

 files and `test` have all the tests and fixtures.
 The `test` folder structure is mirrored from `app`, so you can easily find where the tests are.

-Inside the `app` folder, there are 3 other folders:
+Inside the `app` folder, there are three sub-folders:

-- `api` which contains the api stuff as schemas, rest views and queries.
+- `api` which contains the API stuff as schemas, rest views and queries.
 - `common` with common files like a settings file.
 - `model` with the MongoDB collection models.

-Explore these folders to understand what is going on and what you have to change.
+Explore the project to understand what is going on and what you have to change to adapt the template to your project.

-In the root directory, there is other important files as well:
+In the root directory, there are other important files as well:

 A `Procfile` with web and release (to apply the migrations) targets.